Isle of Man: Symbols

-For centuries, the island's symbol has been the so-called "three legs of Mann" (Tree Cassyn Vannin), a triskelion of three legs conjoined at the thigh.
+For centuries, the island's symbol has been the so-called "three legs of Man" (Tree Cassyn Vannin), a triskelion of three legs conjoined at the thigh.
 The Manx triskelion, which dates back with certainty to the late 13th century, is of uncertain origin.
 It has been suggested that its origin lies in Sicily, an island which has been associated with the triskelion since ancient times.
+The two islands' symbols could be related via the Norman rulers of Sicily: the Hauteville family.

 The symbol appears in the island's official flag and official coat of arms, as well as its currency.
 The Manx triskelion may be reflected in the island's motto, Quocunque jeceris stabit, which appears as part of the island's coat of arms.
 The Latin motto translates as "whichever way you throw, it will stand" or "whithersoever you throw it, it will stand".
 It dates to the late 17th century when it is known to have appeared on the island's coinage.
+It may be understood to refer to the caltrop, a military device with one spike always pointing upwards.
+The motto itself originally featured on the family badge of the Byzantine/Roman General Flavius Belisarius (505 – 565 AD) along with a representation of a caltrop.
 It has also been suggested that the motto originally referred to the poor quality of coinage which was common at the time—as in "however it is tested it will pass".

 The ragwort or cushag has been referred to as the Manx national flower.